-182. To deliver value for money in public capital expenditure, the Government will continue to implement the Public Investment Management (PIM) Regulations.
-These regulations are designed to streamline the initiation, implementation, execution, and delivery of public investment projects.
-Government Ministries, Departments and Agencies (MDAs) will be required to complete ongoing projects before starting new ones, thereby minimizing the Government's exposure to stalled initiatives and reducing fiscal risks.
+194. To deliver value for money in public capital expenditure, the Government will continue to implement the Public Investment Management (PIM) Regulations.
+These regulations are meant to streamline the initiation, implementation, execution, and delivery of public investment projects.
+Government Ministries, Departments and Agencies (MDAs) will be required to complete ongoing projects before starting new ones, thereby minimizing the Government's exposure to sub-optimal development projects' portfolios, and reducing fiscal risks.
 Furthermore, all ongoing and new projects approved under the PIM framework must assess environmental and climate-related risks.
-This includes evaluating carbon emissions and disaster risk management as part of the project assessments.
+This includes evaluating carbon emissions and disaster risk management as part of the project appraisals.

-183. Over the medium term, the National Government will begin to roll out the PIM Regulations to County Governments and enhance the capacity of the Public Investment Management Information System (PIMIS) across all Ministries, Counties, Departments, and Agencies (MCDAs) to improve the management of development projects in all sectors.
-All State Departments, Semi-Autonomous Government Agencies (SAGAs), and State-Owned Enterprises (SOEs) will be required to provide a comprehensive list of all their projects.
-To promote transparency, accountability and digitization, the PIMIS system will be required to submit all project proposals through the PIMIS system.
-In addition, the Government will update the PIM-PPP framework to enable capturing the PPP projects in PIMIS system.
+195. Over the medium term, the National Government will begin to roll out the PIM Regulations to County Governments and enhance the capacity of the Public Investment Management Information System (PIMIS) across all Ministries, Counties, Departments, and Agencies (MCDAs) to improve the management of development projects in all sectors.
+All Ministries, State Departments, and Agencies will be required to provide a comprehensive list of all their projects.
+To promote transparency, accountability and digitization, the PIMIS system will be rolled out to all Ministries, Departments, and Agencies (MDAs).
+The MDAs will be required to submit all project proposals through the PIMIS system.
+Additionally, the Government will put in place a PIM-PPP framework to facilitate capturing of the PPP projects in the PIMIS system.